davaya/openc2-jadn/jadn-v1.1.md

-  115 set       Boolean    // 's' ArrayOf instance is unordered and unique (Section 3.2.1.9) 98 unordered Boolean    // 'b' ArrayOf instance is unordered (Section 3.2.1.10) 111 seq       Boolean    // 'o' Map, MapOf, or Record instance is ordered and unique (Section 3.2.1.11) 67 combine   String     // 'C' Choice is an untagged union, a logical combination of types: (Section 3.2.1.12) 88 extend    Boolean    // 'X' Type is extensible; new Items or Fields may be appended (Section 3.2.1.13) 33 default   String     // '!'
+  115 set       Boolean    // 's' ArrayOf instance is unordered and unique (Section 3.2.1.9) 98 unordered Boolean    // 'b' ArrayOf instance is unordered (Section 3.2.1.10) 111 seq       Boolean    // 'o' Map, MapOf, or Record instance is ordered and unique (Section 3.2.1.11) 67 combine   String     // 'C' Choice is an untagged union, a logical combination of types (Section 3.2.1.12) 88 extend    Boolean    // 'X' Type is extensible; new Items or Fields may be appended (Section 3.2.1.13) 33 default   String     // '!'
 Default value (Section 3.2.1.14)
 ```